 The intent of this festival is to provide the community with an opportunity to gather and work together for the promotion of the sport; building friendships and good will!

 The minimum race crew is 16 paddlers, maximum of 20 paddlers, one drummer and one steer.
 All mixed crews must have a minimum of 8 female paddlers.
 All paddlers must be on the crew roster, there is a maximum roster of 26 (unless a qualifying crew).

-The festival races are approximately 500 meters in length.
+The festival races are approximately 200 (Saturday morning) and 500 meters in length.
 Challenge races may differ.

 Crews are assigned lanes, by number, and must stay within these lanes during the start, race and finish.

 A Floating start will be used, the starter will line up as best as possible.
 You may start with paddles in or out of the water (unless otherwise directed).
 Boats must listen to race officials and follow instructions quickly.
 Starters’ instructions will include “hold”, “back up”, or “move forward” during line up.
 Once the starter feels boats are lined up evenly at his/her discretion he/she will call ARE YOU READY (respond only if something is wrong), this will be followed by “ATTENTION” (NO PADDLE MOVEMENT IS ALLOWED AFTER THIS CALL).
 Starter will signal horn between 1 to 5 seconds after Attention.
 All boats should be quiet during the start commands.
 False starts will be signaled by three sound signals after the start signal.